ilifu/ilifu_user_docs/docs/data/data_management.md

 ## Products to Remove

 Following the [typical workflow](#typical-workflow) above, we recommend first selectively writing data products you wish to retain for longer-term storage, and removing everything else from your processing run, which will include your temporary / inflated data products.
 In some cases, it may be better/easier to identify which products to remove, and write the remainder to longer-term storage.
-A helpful start is idenfifying the large data products that don't need to be retained, and removing those.
-For very large files, it may be more suitable or quicker to run `rm` within an interative SLURM session, or on the transfer node.
+A helpful start is identifying the large data products that don't need to be retained, and removing those.
+For very large files, it may be more suitable to run `rm` within an interative Slurm session, or on the transfer node.
 Some additional domain-specific data products to remove are [listed below](#domain-specific-data-management).

 ## Domain-Specific Data Management